L. J. Collier

-Lawrence Edward "L. J." Collier Jr. (born September 12, 1995) is an American professional football defensive end for the Arizona Cardinals of the National Football League (NFL).
+Lawrence Edward "L. J." Collier Jr. (born September 12, 1995) is an American professional football defensive tackle for the Arizona Cardinals of the National Football League (NFL).
 He played college football for the TCU Horned Frogs, and was selected by the Seattle Seahawks in the first round of the 2019 NFL draft.

 Early life

 Collier grew up in his father's hometown of Munday, Texas.
 He attended Munday High School, where he helped lead the Moguls to a state championship as a junior in 2012.
 He recorded six tackles, a sack, a forced fumble, and a touchdown on an interception return to earn Defensive MVP honors for the game.

 On February 5, 2014, he signed a letter of intent to attend Texas Christian University in Fort Worth, Texas on a football scholarship.

 College career

 Collier redshirted during his first season with Horned Frogs, but became a starter for TCU as a redshirt freshman in 2015 despite appearing in just one game.
 He played in all 13 games for the Horned Frogs as sophomore, recording 4.5 sacks and blocking a field goal against Georgia in the 2016 Liberty Bowl.
 He recorded 4.5 sacks again as a junior, including one in a crucial late-game situation in the Frogs' comeback win over Stanford in the 2017 Alamo Bowl.

 As a senior in 2018, Collier finally got the opportunity to become a starter for the Horned Frogs.
 He responded by tallying 6.0 sacks, 11.5 tackles for loss and 4 pass break-ups to earn First-team All-Big 12 Conference honors and closed out his collegiate career with a sack in TCU's Cheez-It Bowl victory over California.

 Following his senior season, Collier graduated from TCU and was invited to participate in the 2019 Senior Bowl, in which he recorded a sack and a forced fumble.